 of the Hastings home.
 It is night.
 A dog barks in the distance.
 (2) Then the interior.
 Our view is from what is

 perhaps the living room looking into the hall.
-A soft lamp is lit.
+A floor lamp softly illuminates the scene.
 We

 see a piano with photos atop it.
 Very normal, middle class--the piano,